Emad-Salehi/Finding-Similar-Texts-using-LSH-Algorithm/README.md

 # Finding-Similar-Texts-using-LSH-Algorithm
-Applied the LSH algorithm (developed from scratch) for finding similar texts
+Applied the LSH algorithm (developed from scratch) for finding similar texts.